Technical Data

 So, what pitch rates do we recommend?
 Pitch rates are often denoted as yeast cells per milliliter (cells/mL), or as yeast cells per milliliter per degrees Plato (cells/mL/ºP).
 At Imperial yeast, we measure our pitch sizes by the latter.
 Using cells/mL/ºP allows us to take into account the amount of sugar we want each yeast cell to consume during fermentation in order to reach full attenuation.
 Another way to think about it is, “how much “work” must each yeast cell perform to get the job done well?

 Most brewing publications and generally accepted brewing industry practices recommend a pitch rate of 0.75 million cells/mL/ºP for ales (>60ºF+) and 1.0 million cells/mL/ºP for lagers (<60ºF).
 At Imperial Yeast, we figured that if that's the standard recommendation, then our pitchable quantities should get you within that ballpark.
 To achieve this, we averaged all of the original gravities found in the BJCP guidelines, which came out to be 14ºP (1.057SG).
-Our slurry density is always 1.29 billion healthy viable cells/mL.
-Pitching at 1L/bbl, results in a pitch rate of 11 million cells/ml.
+Our slurry density is always 1.29 trillion healthy viable cells per "Equivalent Liter."
+Pitching at 1EqL/bbl, results in a pitch rate of 11 million cells/ml.
 When we divide 11 by 14ºP we get 0.78, which is the standard pitch rate for an ale when rounded to 0.75 million cells/mL/P.

 Of course not all beers and gravities are the same.
 To simplify things, we’ve provided a reference chart indicating our standard pitch rate recommendations and have developed an easy to use online pitch rate calculator to help you decide which pitch size is best for your next brew.